Internet of Fields: Drones & variable rate application

 Getting started with precision agriculture

 Like all new fields, precision agriculture and drone mapping can be overwhelming at first.
 Not sure where to start?
-Claim your free 30 day trial of Pix4Dfields (explore the demo datasets if you don’t have a drone), or reach out to our team.
+Claim your free trial of PIX4Dfields (explore the demo datasets if you don’t have a drone), or reach out to our team.
 We’re happy to help.